 After hackers identify a weakness in a version of RDP or other software, the software manufacturer will release an update that removes the vulnerability – thus making it harder for bad actors to utilize the same weakness on up-to-date versions.
 But if you haven’t updated your software version in a while, that leaves your remote desktop network open to possible attacks.
 There are so many news headlines about RDP vulnerabilities that lead to data breaches, it’s hard to keep track.

-Netop stays constantly vigilante, monitoring all potential vulnerabilities and attacks.
-Plus, the Netop Advantage program is free for a year with all Netop subscriptions, and it includes software updates along with extended technical support and full upgrade protection.
+Impero stays constantly vigilante, monitoring all potential vulnerabilities and attacks.
+Plus, the Impero Advantage program is free for a year with all Impero subscriptions, and it includes software updates along with extended technical support and full upgrade protection.

 Utilize Secure Authentication